QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 Whilst that will work well for a small number of bars, it seems an overly complicated structure for our needs.
 As we're rendering 150 bars, that's a significant amount of DOM nodes to manage.
 Luckily, the library is designed in a layered fashion so if `candlestick` isn't working for us, let's pull it apart.

 Peeking into the source of the component, you can see that the actual candlestick path generation is being done by a separate component `fc.svg.candlestick`.
-As we want to get things running as fast as possible and we don't need to `decorate` individual bars (the reason behind the g elements), let's directly use this underlying component.
+As we want to get things running as fast as possible and we don't need to `decorate` ([more details](http://d3fc.io/components/introduction/2-decorate-pattern.html)) individual bars (the reason behind the g elements), let's directly use this underlying component.

 Starting with the foundation of any component -